dillonhafer/slack-compliment/README.md

-# Slack Compliment
+# Slack Compliment Sandwich

-A very basic Slack command that sends a random compliment to a person you chose (or the entire channel).
+A very basic Slack command that sends a random compliment sandwich to a person you chose (or the entire channel).

 ## Installation